Sonay

 In the Sonay nights, they make the sound of AVAVA by tapping hands at their mouths, as a call for gathering.
 Then they gather and play late the moonlight nights.
 Of the necessarily played games/plays are: Mallaharay and Bənövşə Bəndə Düşə.

 It was after Sonay that they used to go for love offerings, engagements and weddings up to Novruz Bayrami (the celebration of new year and starting of spring).

 Sonay is equal to a harvest moon in western culture.

+Sonay was played as a concert at the Concert Hall of Azadi Tower, Tehran, Iran on February 20, 2024.